-The reason why I've chosen to make a new engine is that I adhere to a different philosophy than one prevalent in game industry, giving the engineering part both an aesthetic and pragmatic value, looking for elegant ways to achieve more with simple means.
-Beside that, I wish to learn how the games are created from the basic algorithmic structures, and be free to experiment with them, seeing megabytes of code emerge out of nothing, designed to work as a whole to attain desired goals.
-Doing this, I have strong intuitions and views on what to prioritize.
-I believe that having a stable high framerate, a low input lag, and never seeing any loading screens is more important for delivering a great immersive gaming experience than using complex shaders and high polygon count, for instance.
-Also, I'm convinced that the collision model should normally stay on par with the visuals, avoiding any simplified proxy models for handling collisions in order to implement an authentic "what you see it what you interact with" approach.
-As a sidenote, if a retro game is built using a modern bloatware tech, it typically feels kind of faked, tends to use excessive disk space and memory, as the oldschool look and feel is only imitated, not being such "under the hood".
+The reason why I've chosen to make a new engine is that I adhere to a different philosophy than one prevalent in game industry, giving the engineering part both an aesthetic and pragmatic value, looking for elegant ways to achieve more with simple means, appreciating diversity and uniqueness.
+Beside that, I wish to learn how games are created from basic algorithmic structures, go to the basics and experiment with various approaches, in order to discover gems that were overlooked by others.
+While doing this, I have strong intuitions and views on what directions to prioritize.
+I believe that having a stable high framerate, a low input lag, and never seeing any loading screens is more important for delivering a great immersive gaming experience than usage of complex shaders and high polygon count, for instance.
+Also, I'm convinced that mesh support should not be limited to triangles and the collision model should normally stay on par with the visuals, avoiding any simplified proxy models for handling collisions in order to implement an authentic "what you see it what you interact with" approach.
+As a sidenote, if a small indie game is built with use of a modern bloatware tech, it typically feels kind of faked and generic, tends to use excessive disk space and memory, as the oldschool look and feel is only imitated, not being such "under the hood".
+My engine is an example of an integrated toolset that has facilities to automatize content generation and management, making games take up less space, load quicker and be easier to create at the same time.